i0ta-segfault/agent-observation-system/README.md

 Included sample databases:

-- `observability.db`
+- observability.db
-- `observability_llama3.db`
+- observability_llama3.db

-can be directly mounted into Grafana for instant dashboard visualization without rerunning agents.
+can be directly mounted into Grafana for instant visualization without rerunning workflows.

+The evaluation system currently supports only Email Classification workflows.